pineappletapped/VideoPlatform/README.md

 Sports events now provide a **Commentator** page from the dashboard.
 A scoreboard and game clock sit at the top of the page with two columns below – one for each team.
 Each column has tabs for **Players**, **Formation**, **Stats** and **Log** so commentators can quickly reference line‑ups, formations, player stats and a filtered match log.

 Corporate events instead include a **Speakers** page.
 Presenters can upload a PDF or PowerPoint file, step through the slides and add notes.
 The graphics operator can show the presentation fullscreen or as a PiP overlay via the new Presentation panel.
+Each event row on the dashboard now includes buttons linking directly to the Commentator or Speakers page as appropriate so staff can open them quickly.